ErieBearsOS/eriebearsos.github.io/_posts/2020-11-29-christmas(ish)-clash.md

 ![TFC](/assets/images/christmasclash.png)

 ### Date:
-At the moment we're looking at **January 16th, 2021** but can run a week earlier or later if needed.
+~~At the moment we're looking at **January 16th, 2021** but can run a week earlier or later if needed.~~ We'll be moving the event back a week or two due to conflict with other ongoing events.
+Check back in a bit or view the announcement we'll post in our Discord server!

 ### Time:
 Rounds will start at **1PM** Eastern.
 Each will go for 50 minutes, games that go over the time limit will be placed onto turns, and a five-minute break will be given between each round.